dennissxz/data-science-handbook/34-clustering/00-clustering.md

 - make a "hard" (discrete) decision about cluster membership for each data point, rather than probability, like SVM.

-- can’t always do out-of-sample extension ()
+- can’t always do out-of-sample extension
-  - K-means: Can map new points to cluster with nearest cluster mean
+  - $k$-means: can map new points to cluster with nearest cluster mean
-  - No obvious way to do this for hierarchical clustering, spectral clustering
+  - No obvious way to do this for hierarchical clustering, spectral clustering, etc

 - need assumptions that the data points are separable

 As a result, rather than clustering, we can view such label-assignment problems are density estimation, which can improve the above weakness ("soft clustering").
 The basic one is Gaussian mixture.

 - **Gaussian mixtures** are mixture models that represent the density of the data as a mixture of component densities.

+## Clustering for Classification

+Clustering can be used for classification in the sense of label propagation.
+See [cluster-then-label](cluster-then-label).